HTTP 451

-Examples of situations where an HTTP 451 error code could be displayed include web pages deemed a danger to national security, or web pages deemed to violate copyright, privacy, blasphemy laws, or any other law or court order.
+Examples of situations where an 451 could be used include web pages deemed a danger to national security, or web pages deemed to violate copyright, privacy, blasphemy laws, or any other law or court order.

+After introduction of the General Data Protection Regulation (GDPR) in the European Economic Area (EEA) it became common practice for websites located outside the EEA to respond with 451 to EEA visitors instead of trying to comply with this new privacy law.
+For instance, many regional U.S. news sites no longer serve web browsers from the EU.

 The RFC is specific that a 451 response does not indicate whether the resource exists but requests for it have been blocked, if the resource has been removed for legal reasons and no longer exists, or even if the resource has never existed, but any discussion of its topic has been legally forbidden (see injunction).
 Some sites have previously returned HTTP 404 (missing) or similar if they are not legally permitted to disclose that the resource has been removed.
 It is used in the United Kingdom by some Internet service providers utilising the Internet Watch Foundation blacklist, returning a 404 message or another error message instead of showing a message indicating the site is blocked.